srodif/rps_java_simple/README.md

 # rps-java-simple
 A simple console PvE rock paper scissors game also featuring different kinds of opponents.
 Played in console, written in Java.
+Includes very simple move and opponent selection validations.